 In English it translates to "St. Mary's Church in the hollow of white hazel near a rapid whirlpool and the Church of St. Tysilio near the red cave."

-There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the TI), take pictures of the sign on the train station platform, and pester the TI lady to say it again.
-But it's a scenic 15 minute drive from Caernarfon, home of one of the largest castles in Wales.
+There's not much to do in "Llanfair PG," as it is listed on most maps, other than buy the T-shirt (available at the tourism office), take pictures of the sign on the train station platform, and pester the tourism office lady to say it again.
+But it's a scenic 15-minute drive from Caernarfon, home of one of the largest castles in Wales.
 If you want to be able to say you've been there, it's an easy side trip by car.

 Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch is not the longest town name in the world.
 Thailand has a town whose name has 163 letters: